The Best Alexa Uses & Alexa Skills Right Now

 Why?
 Because controlling smart lights with your voice is magical.

-Pro Tip: If you want to control your lights (or any device that plugs into an outlet and turns on and off) without the hassle of setting up smart lights, the Amazon Smart Plug may be for you.
+Pro Tip #1: For an even easier set-up, try an Alexa smart plug — it’s essentially an Alexa-controlled on/off switch which will turn your regular lights into smart lights (it basically sets up itself!).
 It lets you turn lights that are plugged into it on and off with Alexa voice commands and as part of an Alexa routine.
-Compared to setting up smart lights, the plug’s set-up is a piece of cake (you pretty much just have to plug it in and open the Alexa app).
-Check out VoiceBrew’s guide to setting up and using the Amazon Smart Plug with Alexa for more on how to use it, set-up and pro tips like how to rename them and how to tell if your device will work with the smart plug.
+Check out VoiceBrew’s guide to setting up and using an Alexa Smart Plug for more details including pro tips like how to rename your plugs and how to tell if your device will work with the smart plug.

 6. Reordering from Amazon

 Why?
-Because it’s an unbelievable time saver.
+Because Alexa shopping is an unbelievable time saver.
 For example, I noticed as I was making breakfast this morning that I was running low on walnuts…

 - I said “Alexa, buy more walnuts on Amazon”